- Native to Europe and Asia

 - Each plant can produce over 130,000 seeds!

-- Flowers are small and yellow.
+- Flowers are tiny and yellow.
 Uniquely, they lack sepals and petals.
-Supported by two, green, heart-shaped bracts.

 Consequences of invasion

-- Stems contain a milky latex that is toxic to livestock and can cause some irritation of the skin on humans.
+- Stems contain a milky sap containing latex that is toxic to livestock and can cause skin irritation on humans.